 - Let cool completely before placing into meal prep containers.

-For the Instant Pot: Place eggs onto the trivet inside the Instant Pot insert.
+- Instant Pot method: Place eggs onto the trivet inside the Instant Pot insert.
 Add 1 cup of water, and close the lid with the vent sealed.
 Set the pot to manual high pressure for 5 minutes, then let it do a natural pressure release for 4-5 minutes.
 Release pressure and as safely and quickly as possible, place the eggs under cold water until cool to the touch, and then peel.

 - Each meal prep has ingredients for 2 lettuce wraps.
 Place 2 leaves of lettuce into each meal prep container.
 Pick large leaves with no rips that would make a good wrap.